Bicycle handlebar: Drop

 Drop bars that rise slightly from the center in a shallow U, and the drop portion of the bars is set wider than the curve at the top.
 Designed to be slightly more comfortable than a straight drop bar for bicycles used in Audax riding.
+However the popularity of these bars has plummeted over the last 20 years as more and more cycle-tourists, brought up on mountainbikes, choose to use one of the 'flat' bar variations either using bar-ends or 'butterfly' bars for their holidays.
+However the popularity of 'gravel' bikes has seen them make a come-back.